ChrisLavidas/PizzaStore/README.md

 the stations while the live statistics update.
 The visualizer is for illustration only — the actual implementation is the C backend in `pizza.c`.

-## Author

-Christos Lavidas — Athens University of Economics and Business (AUEB)